Boycotts of Israel: Support

 In 2003, Archbishop Desmond Tutu called on the international community to treat Israel as it treated apartheid South Africa and supports the disinvestment campaign against Israel.

 In February 2004, following a six-month inquiry a select committee presented a report to the British parliament calling for the suspension of the European Union's preferential trade agreement with Israel "until it (Israel) lifts the movement restrictions which it has placed on Palestinian trade".
 Between 2002 and 2004 the EU exported £30.1 billion worth of goods to Israel while the value of goods imported was £21.1 billion Whilst the European Union has expressed opposition to boycotting Israel, it maintains that it is legal for Europeans to do so.

 A joint open letter by 322 UK academics was published in The Guardian on 16 January 2009.
 The letter called on the British government and the British people to take all feasible steps to oblige Israel to stop its "military aggression and colonial occupation" of the Palestinian land and its "criminal use of force", suggesting to start with a programme of boycott, divestment and sanctions.

 In 2008, British Member of Parliament Sir Gerald Kaufman claimed, "It is time for our government to make clear to the Israeli government that its conduct and policies are unacceptable and to impose a total arms ban on Israel."

 In November 2012, a group of 51 people, including Nobel peace laureates, prominent artists and activists published a letter calling for a military embargo on Israel.
 The letter accused several countries of providing assistance to Israel that facilitated Israel's 2012 military operation in the Gaza Strip.
 Nobel peace laureate Mairead Maguire was among the group signing the letter.

 In May 2025, the Chinese e-commerce platform Shein displayed a Palestinian flag on its website in solidarity with Palestine during the Gaza war, prompting widespread calls from Israeli consumers to boycott the platform.
 As a result, all free shipping from Shein, the second most visited platform in Israel, to the country has been canceled.

 In June 2025, pharmacies in Sesto Fiorentino, Italy announced that they will no longer sell medicines and cosmetic products made in Israel.

+In 2026, approximately 200 former senior Canadian diplomats signed an open letter calling on the Government of Canada to impose “robust” sanctions on Israel, citing restrictions on humanitarian aid and journalists’ access to the Gaza Strip, settler violence in the West Bank, and concerns over civilian casualties and alleged violations of international law in the occupied Palestinian territories and Lebanon.